angular/angular/aio/aio-builds-setup/docs/misc--debug-docker-container.md

 ```

 Sometimes, the errors in the unit test log are not enough to tell you what went wrong.
-In that case you can also look at the log of the upload-server itself.
+In that case you can also look at the log of the preview-server itself.
 A helper script that runs the unit tests (i.e. `aio-verify-setup`) and displays the
-last relevant test-upload-server log is:
+last relevant test-preview-server log is:

 ```bash
 aio-verify-setup-and-log